Toughened glass: 3 easy steps for cleaning without scratching

 The effect of this glass is achieved by coating its outer surface with hydrophilic or hydrophobic coating, which uses UV light to break down organic particles clinging to its surface — making dirt a lot more manageable.
 The coating also causes rainwater to run off evenly in a sheet, rather than form droplets.
 This blanket rinsing takes the excess grime away with it, leaving windows unblemished.

 This process means that manual cleaning is required much less often, and when it is needed, it is a lot easier and time-consuming.

 Romag toughened glass

 Here at Romag, we manufacture our toughened glass in a state-of-the-art plant that allows us to produce glass that has fantastic strength and minimal distortion.
 Our products are made to the highest quality, but, like any toughened glass, it needs care and attention to keep it in top condition.
 Our product can be combined with many speciality variants, like solar control, low emissivity, and tinting to suit almost any project needs.

 Additionally, our toughened glass can also be combined with a self-cleaning finish to make maintenance of glass more convenient.
 We use a premium product called EnduroShield to ensure that our glass is extremely easy to clean and will not require heavy scrubbing.
 The glass will add an ultra-thin coating that isn’t noticeable, allowing you to enjoy blemish free windows.
 Take a look at the video below to see the difference between EnduroShield-treated and untreated glass.

 Find out more

-If you would like to find out more about Romag’s toughened glass, visit our product page or get in touch and we will be happy to discuss how we can help you achieve your goals.
+If you would like to find out more about Romag’s toughened glass, get in touch and we will be happy to discuss how we can help you achieve your goals.